Can your teen daughter's trio friendship work?

 Because there are three people instead of two, balance can easily shift - sometimes without anyone meaning to cause hurt.

-Here are some challenges your teen may experience in a trio friendship:
+Here are some challenges your daughter may experience in a trio friendship:

-• Feeling left out: your teen might feel excluded when the other two spend time together, even in small moments like walking home or chatting in class
+- Feeling left out: your daughter might feel excluded when the other two spend time together, even in small moments like walking home or chatting in class

-• Changing group dynamics: friendship roles can shift quickly, leaving your teen unsure where they fit in from week to week or even kicked out of the friend group
+- Changing group dynamics: friendship roles can shift quickly, leaving your daughter unsure where they fit in from week to week or even kicked out of the friend group

-It’s helpful to remind your teen that these feelings are very normal in trio friendships, reflecting the complexity of group dynamics, not their value as a friend.
+It’s helpful to remind your daughter that these feelings are very normal in trio friendships, reflecting the complexity of group dynamics, not their value as a friend.

-How can you support your teen in their trio friendship?
+How can I support my daughter in her trio friendship?

-When your teen is struggling in a trio friendship, your role is less about solving the situation and more about helping them feel understood and supported as they navigate it.
+When your daughter is struggling in a trio friendship, your role is less about solving the situation and more about helping them feel understood and supported as they navigate it.

-Listening to your teen and helping them see the situation from a more neutral standpoint can help, but never minimise their feelings.
+Listening to your daughter and helping her see the situation from a more neutral standpoint can help, but never minimise her feelings.

-Some practical ways to support your teen include:
+Some practical ways to support your daughter include:

-• Validate their feelings: let them know it’s okay to feel hurt or left out, for example, you may say: “I can see why that would feel upsetting - anyone would feel that way”
+- Validate her feelings: let them know it’s okay to feel hurt or left out, for example, you may say: “I can see why that would feel upsetting - anyone would feel that way”

-• Encourage open communication: if they feel safe, gently encourage them to share how they feel with their friends.
-It may be helpful to remind them that sometimes friends don’t realise the impact of their actions until it’s said out loud
+- Encourage open communication: if they feel safe, gently encourage her to share how she feels with her friends – it may be helpful to remind her that sometimes friends don’t realise the impact of their actions until it’s said out loud

-• Help them see multiple perspectives: remind your teen that all three friends may be navigating the group dynamic in their own way, even if it doesn’t always show
+- Help her see multiple perspectives: remind your daughter that all three friends may be navigating the group dynamic in her own way, even if it doesn’t always show

-• Support a wider friendship circle: help your teen make friends outside the trio so their emotional wellbeing isn’t tied to one group dynamic
+- Support a wider friendship circle: help your daughter make friends outside the trio so her emotional wellbeing isn’t tied to one group dynamic

-• Keep the door open for conversation: regular check-ins help your teen feel safe bringing up friendship worries before they build up.
-You could say, “You can always talk to me if things feel tricky with your friends”
+- Keep the door open for conversation: regular check-ins help your daughter feel safe bringing up friendship worries before they build up – you could say, “you can always talk to me if things feel tricky with your friends”

 Trio friendships can feel complicated, but they also offer real opportunities for growth.

-With steady support at home, your teen can learn how to handle shifting dynamics, express their feelings clearly, and build confidence in managing friendships.
+With steady support at home, your daughter can learn how to handle shifting dynamics, express her feelings clearly, and build confidence in managing friendships.

-Over time, they can start to recognise what healthy group friendships feel like - and what doesn’t work for them.
+Over time, she can start to recognise what healthy group friendships feel like - and what doesn’t work for them.

-If they need extra support, luna offers a safe space where teens can explore friendship challenges, ask questions anonymously, and hear from others going through similar experiences.
+If she needs extra support, luna offers a safe space where teens can explore friendship challenges through dedicated articles, ask questions anonymously, and hear from others going through similar experiences.

 How we created this article: